AlexandraKrause/Femiaculture/README.md

 # ✨ Femiaculture ✨
-🌱 During my thesis, I will research factors influencing rural farm women’s empowerment in agricultural development.
+🌱 During my thesis, I researched factors influencing rural farm women’s empowerment in agricultural development.
-Within this master thesis, I will apply literature research and a decision analysis to assess the unequal resource distribution between male and female farmers and evaluate how gender can be captured in modeling efforts.
+Within this master thesis, I applied a literature research and the Decision Analysis methodologie to assess the unequal resource distribution between male and female farmers and to evaluate how gender can be captured in modeling efforts.

 💬 The "Femiaculture" Shiny App has the following purposes: